 Pharmaceutics

 The Department of Pharmaceutics has a rich tradition of innovation and a commitment to advancing health through new knowledge.
-Faculty members make significant contributions to enhancing understanding of drug action and delivery.
+Our faculty members make significant contributions to enhancing understanding of drug action and delivery.

 • characterizes physical properties of drugs